rzavalet/simple-conway-game-of-life/README.md

 ## Some key/mouse events

 - `q` or `Esc` to exit.
-- `SPACE` to paused the event loop.
+- `SPACE` to pause the event loop.
 - `RETURN` to increase the simulation speed.
 - `C` to clear the world after pausing the loop.
 - `R` to generate a new random initial state after pausing the loop.